JimboMahoney/cytofclean/README.md

 - Gating on Event, Gaussian and Beads (Cells) should be easy enough for a computer to do.
 - Reduced file size - typically, an 80% reduction!
 This is primarily due to the removal of the extra Fluidigm data, which is removed after doing any import -> export of a CyTOF FCS file - e.g. See El-ad's [YouTube](https://www.youtube.com/watch?v=47u4-vGXePY) video.
 This is beneficial as it reduces upload times and storage requirements for further analysis (e.g. upload to [Cytobank](https://cytobank.org/) and [Omiq](http://www.omiq.ai/)).
-- Save time doing boring gating - spend your time gating on the real data / markers of interest! cytofclean is FAST - e.g. 13 seconds for an 800MB FCS file with 1,000,000 events.
+- Save time doing boring gating - spend your time gating on the real data / markers of interest!
+CyTOFClean is FAST - e.g. 13 seconds for an 800MB FCS file with 1,000,000 events.
 - I enjoy playing with data and R.
 - Learning to build my first package.